gchchung/TeloSearchLR/README.md

-    -t --terminal           INT    terminal number of nucleotides to consider for ranking motif occupancy [1000] -c --cores              INT    number of threads to use for TideHunter [4] -p --path               STR    path of TideHunter (if not already in $PATH) -v --version                   displays the version number and quits -h --help                      displays this help message.
+    -t --terminal           INT    terminal number of nucleotides to consider for ranking motif occupancy [1000] -c --cores              INT    number of threads to use for TideHunter [4] -p --path               STR    path of TideHunter (if not already in $PATH) -v --version                   display the version number and quit -h --help                      display this help message and quit
 ```
 ## Contributing